SolaceLabs/ep-api-wrapper/README.md

 </details>

 <details>
-  <summary>getApplicationState(applicationName, applicationVersion)</summary>
+  <summary>getApplicationState(applicationID, applicationVersion)</summary>
-    Returns the Application State given the application name and application version.
+    Returns the Application State given the application ID and application version.
 The current states are
     - DRAFT
     - RELEASED
     - DEPRECATED